narcisolobo/wos-java/02-oop/intro/README.md

 - Constructors and overloading
 - The `this` keyword

-## What is a class?
-What is an object?
+## Classes and Objects

 A class provides the blueprint for an object's state and behavior.
-It does this through what we call *"members"* - fields and methods.
+It does this through fields and methods, collectively called the *"members"* of the class.

 Take, for instance, a car.
 A car might have fields for its make, model, and color.
 It might also have methods for drive, beep, brake, etc.